Try this cinnamon hard candy recipe this year!

-As a result I asked her to teach me how to make it the same weekend and I have been making this recipe every year since!
-Also, it takes less than 30 minutes and we were all done with this sweet cinnamon candy.
-This recipe is now a tradition in our own home and we look forward to making it every year.
+It takes less than 30 minutes to make and requires very few ingredients.
+Yay!
+This Cinnamon Hard Candy recipe is now a tradition in our own home and we look forward to making it every year.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”